|

-Frankfurt often gets labeled as the “banking capital” of Germany — modern, glassy, all business.
+Frankfurt is often labeled as the “banking capital” of Germany — modern, glassy, all business.
 But come December, and you will be surprised!
 The skyscrapers fade into the background, the old town glows with golden lights, and Frankfurt suddenly becomes one of Europe’s most festive, heart-warming places.
 The Christmas Market turns the city into a real-life winter fairytale.
-Even if you’re passing through, it’s the experience that makes you slow down, breathe in the scent of roasted almonds, and realize that Frankfurt deserves more love than it gets.

 Frankfurt Christmas Market 2025 – Dates and Opening Hours

-The Frankfurt Christmas Market 2025 will take place from 24 November to 22 December 2025, filling the city’s Old Town with festive magic for almost a full month.
+The Frankfurt Christmas Market 2025 runs from 24 November to 22 December 2025, filling the city’s Old Town with festive magic for almost a full month.

 The market is open: